 Enable the cache on CI

 For your CI builds, changing settings in the user home is probably not an option, as that may affect other projects.
-Instead, you can put your CI settings into a custom file in your project, e.g. .mvn/gradle-enterprise-ci.xml.
+Instead, you can put your CI settings into a custom file in your project, e.g. .mvn/develocity-ci.xml.
 You can use the

 command line argument to enable that custom configuration for just the builds that you want.
 At first you may want to do this for a dedicated test pipeline, until you have convinced yourself that caching works well enough to roll it out to your main pipeline.